snack-gamer/dynamic-occlusion-culling-system/README.md

 <--

-You can assign player transform manually or give it a player tag name so it can fetch player transform.
+You can assign player transform manually or give it a player tag so it can fetch player transform.

 ```